 My Sad Songs

-Almost eighteen years ago, my husband and I traveled daily back and forth between home (and our small four children), and the NICU.
-There was a particular song which I had never heard before which played every single time we turned the radio on.
+Almost eighteen years ago, my husband and I traveled daily back and forth between home—and our small four children—and the NICU.
+There was a particular song which I had never heard before which played every single time we turned on the radio.

 This song stirred my grieving heart like no other.